AkkarinForest/Haskell-Workshop/intro-1/README.md

 Prelude> replicate 3 2.5
 ```

+#### String type

+In it's basic version Haskell considers strings to be just a list of characters.
+However you will notice `String` and `Text` used quite often as well.
+For now you can thing of them as the same types.
+Later we will discover what possibilities they provide.

 ## Typing Checking

-Both Haskell we can check the type of an expression with the following:
+In Haskell we can check the type of an expression with the following:

 ```haskell
 Prelude> :type 1